 I also love the windows in the Hallmark because they are big and let in a lot of light.
 The storage under the bed is equally impressive.
 I can fit a minimum of two weeks of clothes in the under bed storage compartment.

 Above: Last wooden truss bridge on the highway that’s still in active use, Old Alaska Highway, northern British Columbia

-Brian: After the Expo, I communicated with Hallmark by phone calls but mostly via email.
+Brian: I communicated with Hallmark by phone calls but mostly via email.
 Pat and I already knew what features we wanted in the camper, but we still needed to work through our interior fabric choices and what specific style of roof rack we would get.

 We got all of these details squared away via emailed messages and pictures from Hallmark.
 Once our shopping list was complete, Hallmark gave us a time frame for our build, and they met it.

 Brian: I have to give kudos to Hallmark as they got the camper ready for camping and installed the day we arrived from Alberta.
 They really made the whole process painless because everything was prepared ahead of time.
 The camper worked well right from day one.

 Above: Pat and Brian requested Coosa composite cabinetry